 >> Business: The markets, deals, and long-term trends executives are watching.

 >> Regulatory: The legislative and regulatory changes that affect the bottom line.

 >> Security: The security concerns inherent in connected enterprises.

 Exchange insights with industry leaders on the opportunities and challenges for business, and how legal counsel can best position themselves to advise their clients.

 Participation is by invitation only.
-To request an invitation, please fill out the form below.
+Fill out the form below to request an invitation.

 For highlights from the 2016 Big Law Business Summit and Summit – West, visit www.biglawbusiness.com.REQUEST INVITATION